dizukl/UKL-DIZApps/README.md

 Current release: 2022-12-19

 ## Description
-UKL-DIZApps is a tool collection for handling FHIR data without knowledge about software creation.
+UKL-DIZApps is a tool collection for handling FHIR data without knowledge about scripting or software development.

 Currently there is one toolgroup provided with UKL-DIZApps.
 - **DIZApp01 - FHIR Query Tool**